Braves vs. Orioles Player Props Betting Odds

 Mullins Stats

-- Mullins has five doubles, two triples, four home runs, 20 walks and 28 RBI (29 total hits).
-He's also swiped 11 bases.
+- Mullins has recorded 30 hits with five doubles, two triples, four home runs and 20 walks.
+He has driven in 28 runs with 11 stolen bases.

 Mullins Recent Games